Embraer C-390 Millennium

-The Embraer C-390 Millennium is a medium-size, twin-engine, jet-powered military transport aircraft designed and produced by the Brazilian aerospace manufacturer Embraer.
-It is the heaviest aircraft the company has constructed to date.
+The Embraer C-390 Millennium is a medium-size, twin-engine, jet-powered military transport aircraft designed and produced by Brazilian aerospace manufacturer Embraer.
+It is the heaviest aircraft the company has built to date.

 Work on the project began at Embraer during the mid-2000s, with early efforts centred around a conceptual derivative of the E190 jetliner of a similar size to the Lockheed C-130 Hercules.
-The company was keen to use turbofan jet engines, instead of turboprops.
-Support for the venture was forthcoming from both the Brazilian government and the Brazilian Air Force.
-In May 2008, the government invested R$800 million (US$440M) in the project's development.
-In April 2009, Embraer was issued a $1.5 billion contract for two prototypes.
+In May 2008, the Brazilian government invested R$800 million (US$440M) in the project's development.
+In April 2009, Embraer received a $1.5 billion contract from the Brazilian Air Force for two prototypes.
 The aircraft was initially designated C-390 before changing to KC-390 in early 2011.
 At the 2011 Paris Air Show, Embraer announced plans to launch a stretched version of the aircraft as a civilian freighter.
-Partnerships were promptly formed with various other aerospace companies on the programme, including FAdeA, ENAER, OGMA, and Boeing.
-A joint venture with Boeing was announced in November 2019, but quickly fell apart within six months.
+Partnerships were promptly formed with various other aerospace companies, including FAdeA, ENAER, OGMA, and Boeing.
 Major subcontractors in the aircraft's manufacturing include Aero Vodochody, BAE Systems, and Rockwell Collins.

 On 3 February 2015, the first of two prototypes performed its maiden flight.
 On 4 September 2019, the first production aircraft was delivered to the Brazilian Air Force.
 In November 2019, during the Dubai Airshow, Embraer announced the aircraft's new name for the global market, C-390 Millennium.
 Several export customers for the C-390 have been secured, including the Portuguese Air Force, Hungarian Air Force, the Royal Netherlands Air and Space Force, the Austrian Air Force, and the Swedish Air Force.

-The C-390 can be configured to perform various conventional operations such as troop, VIP and cargo transportation, and more specialised logistical operations such as aerial refuelling as a tanker.
-It can carry payloads of up to 26 t, such as two fully-tracked M113 armored personnel carriers, one Boxer armoured vehicle, a Sikorsky H-60 helicopter, 74 litters with life-support equipment, up to 80 soldiers or 66 paratroopers with full gear, and loads of up to 42,000 lb can be air dropped.
+Utilizing turbofan jet engines, the C-390 can be configured to perform various conventional operations such as troop, VIP and cargo transportation, and more specialised logistical operations such as aerial refuelling as a tanker.
+It can carry payloads of up to 26 t—such as two fully-tracked M113 armored personnel carriers, one Boxer armoured vehicle, a Sikorsky H-60 helicopter, 74 litters with life-support equipment, up to 80 soldiers or 66 paratroopers with full gear—and loads of up to 42,000 lb can be air dropped.
 Each aircraft costs around €80 million as of 2024.